 Tavern on the Green

-It’s a fairly short walk from the Lincoln Center, making it a great choice to enjoy a meal after seeing a performance of Balanchine’s The Nutcracker!
+It’s a fairly short walk from the Lincoln Center.
+This makes it a great place to enjoy a meal after seeing The Nutcracker!

 Radio City Music Hall Christmas Spectacular